Flood gate in Thai capital focus of fear, rivalry

 Anger is seething in flooded communities on the wrong side of inner Bangkok's flood barricades.

-But the city had to comply with Yingluck's order to open the gate by a metre (three feet), leading to fear among inner city residents that the disaster they thought they had dodged was looming again.
+But the city had to comply with Yingluck's order to open the gate by a meter (three feet), leading to fear among inner city residents that the disaster they thought they had dodged was looming again.

 On Wednesday, city officials and workers went to the Sam Wa flood gate to repair the damage and limit the amount of water flowing through.